Hassan Rahnavardi

+Biography

-He has a Doctor of Dental Surgery from the University of Tehran, a master of public health from Johns Hopkins University and a DrPH from Tulane University.
+Mohammad Hassan Rahnavardi was born in Tabriz on 22 June 1927.
+He had a Doctor of Dental Surgery from the University of Tehran, a master of public health from Johns Hopkins University and a DrPH from Tulane University.
 For five years he was the secretary general of the Iranian National Olympic Committee and in charge of Iranian Olympic Team for 1968 Mexico City Games and 1972 Munich Games in Germany.
+Rahnavardi died on 4 September 2023, at the age of 96.